New Chinese hacking tool found, spurring U.S. warning to allies - NewsBreak

 New Chinese hacking tool found, spurring U.S. warning to allies

 The discovery was shared with the U.S. government in recent months, who have shared the information with foreign partners, said a U.S. official.
-Symantec, a division of chipmaker Broadcom (AVGO.O), published its research about the tool, which it calls Daxin, on Monday.
+Symantec, a division of chipmaker Broadcom, published its research about the tool, which it calls Daxin, on Monday.

 “It’s something we haven’t seen before,” said Clayton Romans, associate director with the U.S. Cybersecurity Infrastructure Security Agency (CISA).
 “This is the exact type of information we’re hoping to receive.”